bparanj/crystal/programming/iac/docs/basics/subnet.md

 In AWS, a subnet is a powerful tool for segmenting and managing your VPC's network infrastructure, much like how you might organize different areas of a large plot of land.
 By using subnets, you can achieve greater control, security, and efficiency in how you deploy and manage your cloud resources.

 Subnets solve several problems and provide important benefits in network design and management.
-Here are the key problems that subnets address:
+Here are the problems that subnets address:

 1. Network Segmentation and Security:
    - Subnets allow you to divide a larger network into smaller, logical sub-networks.